numpy/numpy/doc/neps/nep-0052-python-api-cleanup.rst

 New namespaces are introduced for warnings/exceptions (``np.exceptions``) and for dtype-related functionality (``np.types``).
 NumPy 2.0 is a good opportunity to populate these submodules from the main namespace.

-..
-S: Has the ``np.types`` name been fixed?
-Wonder if we're going to create confusion with that name.

 Functionality that is widely used but has a preferred alternative may either be deprecated (with the deprecation message pointing out what to use instead) or